spinkube/documentation/content/en/docs/contrib/running-locally.md

 ---
 title: Running locally
-description: Learn how to run Spin Operator on your local machine
+description: Learn how to run Spin Operator on your local machine.
 categories: [Spin Operator]
 tags: [Tutorials]
 ---